jrs0/hbr_models/py_hbr/README.md

 Install the [maturin](https://github.com/PyO3/maturin) development tools using `pip install maturin`.

-To build the python package for development purposes, change to the `py_hic` folder (this one) and run:
+To build the python package for development purposes, change to the `py_hbr` folder (this one) and run:

 ```powershell
 maturin develop